jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-You will now find that any VMs connected to the stretched network (OrgVDC network) in your cloud environment have L2 connectivity with the on-premises network and will continue to function as if they were still located in the customer&#8217;s own datacenter.
+You will now find that any VMs connected to the stretched network (OrgVDC network) in your cloud environment have L2 connectivity with the on-premises network and will continue to function as if they were still located in the customer's own datacenter.

 As I mentioned at the start of this post, I hit a number of issues when configuring this environment and getting it working took several attempts and a couple of rebuilds of my lab.
 The main issue was that in the initial release of vCloud Director v9.0.0.0 there is an issue that prevents the details required for the standalone NSX edge being deployed from being returned by the API.
 This prevents the deployment of the customer edge at all and resulted in my VMware support call.
-The specific issue is referenced in the vCloud Director 9.0.0.1 [release notes][11]{.broken_link}  as &#8216;Resolves an issue where the vCloud Director API does not return a tunnelID parameter in response to a GET /vdcnetworks request sent against a routed Organization VCD network that has a subinterface enabled.&#8217; As far as I can work out, it will be impossible to successfully use L2VPN in CX without upgrading the provider to vCloud Director 9.0.0.1 to resolve this issue.
+The specific issue is referenced in the vCloud Director 9.0.0.1 [release notes][11]{.broken_link}  as 'Resolves an issue where the vCloud Director API does not return a tunnelID parameter in response to a GET /vdcnetworks request sent against a routed Organization VCD network that has a subinterface enabled.'
+As far as I can work out, it will be impossible to successfully use L2VPN in CX without upgrading the provider to vCloud Director 9.0.0.1 to resolve this issue.

-The other issue I hit in my lab was that my hosted &#8216;Tenant Edge&#8217; was NAT&#8217;d behind another NSX Edge gateway which was also performing NAT translation (Double-NAT).
+The other issue I hit in my lab was that my hosted 'Tenant Edge' was NAT'd behind another NSX Edge gateway which was also performing NAT translation (Double-NAT).
 This was due to the way my lab is built in a nested environment inside vCloud Director.
-Unfortunately this meant the external interface of my hosted &#8216;Tenant Edge&#8217; was actually an internal network address, so when the customer/on-premise edge tried to establish contact it was using an internal network address which obviously wasn&#8217;t going to work.
-I solved this by connecting a &#8216;real&#8217; external internet network to my hosted Tenant Edge.
+Unfortunately this meant the external interface of my hosted 'Tenant Edge' was actually an internal network address, so when the customer/on-premise edge tried to establish contact it was using an internal network address which obviously wasn't going to work.
+I solved this by connecting a 'real' external internet network to my hosted Tenant Edge.

 As always, comments and feedback always appreciated.